LIVRE-OS/backend/README.md

-# LIVRE OS – Identity & Proof Backend (MVP 0.1)
+# LIVRE OS - Livre Identity Node v0.2

-This is the first backend for **LIVRE OS**: a minimal identity + proof engine that can be used by any Agent or application to:
+Livre Identity Node v0.2 is a minimal identity + proof engine that now serves both the REST API and the Agent/Verifier website from a single Fastify server.
+Use it to:

 - Create a local identity
 - Attach attributes (e.g. birthdate, country)
 - Generate a proof for a given template
 - Verify that a proof is valid for a given identity

-It is intentionally simple, in-memory, and framework-light – a **kernel** that can be extended into a full sovereign identity layer.
+It is intentionally simple and framework-light - a kernel that can be extended into a full sovereign identity layer.

 ---